-This case addresses a situation in which an early-career female engineer is passed over by the senior partner for the lead role in delivering a pitch to a valuable external potential client.
+An early-career engineer is passed over by the CEO of her firm for the lead role in delivering a pitch to a valuable external potential client.

 The case can be used to help develop career skills that may be useful to achieving long-term success, such as:

 - Building your professional support network for career resilience

 - Becoming a change agent in your organization

 - Cultivating resilience in the face of adversity

 Upon completion of this case, students will be able to: